Admissions Requirements

 Diploma

-Your diploma will be mailed to the address currently on file in Admissions & Records approximately 12 weeks after the end of the semester.
-Please verify with the Admissions & Records office that your address is correct.
+Diplomas are mailed to the address on file with the Admissions & Records Office approximately 7-9 weeks after the end of the semester.
+Students are responsible for ensuring that their mailing address is current.
+Please contact the Admissions & Records Office to verify or update your address.

 If you have any questions, please email to ANRmail@napavalley.edu or visit the website.